cp2004/OctoPrint-CameraStreamer-Control/README.md

 Using OctoPi's new camera stack?
 Add this plugin to watch your prints in shiny, fast, low bandwidth H264 glory!

+*The new camera stack is not fully stable yet, and neither is this plugin.
+Please report issues you find!*

+*There may be cases where the new stack does not work for you.
+Please make a backup of your OctoPi instance & be prepared to revert!*

 ## How do I use it?

 First, you need to be using the recent updates to the streaming stack in OctoPi, based on camera-streamer that